iZettle/structextract/README.md

 		Field4: 123,
 	}

-    // Create a new extractor,we have to pass a pointer to a struct extract := New(&ss)
+    //Create a new extractor,we have to pass a pointer to a struct extract := New(&ss)